 Impact, a complex concept.
 The result of monitoring and evaluation activity is clearly and directly appreciable when it concerns operational aspects: activities and outputs realized, beneficiaries reached, and immediate and visible consequences of a project that has just been completed.
 These data, which are mainly obtained through monitoring activities, are also the most important for project implementers, who are held directly accountable.

 It is, on the other hand, more complex to answer broader and more strategic questions typical of evaluation work: what was (and what will be) the impact of the project?
 Has the project achieved its ultimate goal, that is, its overall objective?
-Did it produce the change it set out to do when it was drafted?
+Has it produced the effects and change it was intended to when it was developed?

 Answering these questions with objective evidence requires collecting data in a period after the project has ended and using resources that may go beyond what is made available under a single European project.